-The Begin and End hook functions are called with interrupts globally disabled, therefore any hook processing function contributes to overall system interrupt response latency.
+The Begin and End hook functions are called with interrupts globally disabled.
+As a result, any hook processing function contributes to overall system interrupt response latency.
 In order to minimize this impact, carefully consider the processing time spent in a Hwi beginFxn or endFxn hook function.